Resources to support First Nations justice

 Working with us, not for us: strategies for being a better ally to First Nations people

 This Conversation article outlines some important strategies for being a good ally with First Nations Peoples and communities — written by Kelly Menzel, a First Nations woman living on Kombumerri Country, and Richard Matthews, a Canadian white male settler living on the lands of the Minjungbal people of the Bundjalung Nation.

 At EJA we strive to learn, improve and do more to be better allies to Aboriginal and Torres Strait Islander people and communities.

-- Working with paid First Nations consultants on how we can better use our work to support Aboriginal communities.
+- Working with paid First Nations consultants on using our work to support Aboriginal communities

 - Cultural awareness, cultural safety and anti-racism training for all staff